 The Pollock Theater was first envisioned in 1994 as a proposed UCSB Center for the Film Arts that would serve as a gateway to the campus for scholars and the community by providing state of the art screening facilities to serve the University and Santa Barbara.
 The project attracted generous support from Dr. Joseph H. Pollock, Helene Pollock and their son, producer Tom Pollock, as well as actor Michael Douglas.
 The present site of the Pollock Theater was selected in 2004, and integrated into plans for the new Education, Social Sciences, and Media Studies complex.
 Construction began in 2007, and was completed by 2009.

 The Theater hosted its first classes in fall of 2010 and, in spring 2011, presented its first major public screening event: a celebration of the television series Law and Order, created by Carsey-Wolf Center sponsor Dick Wolf.
-In fall of 2011, the Pollock Internship Program began offering UCSB students an unparalleled opportunity to learn professional production techniques.
 A classroom by day and theater by night, the Pollock hosts a wide array of public screening events, including a quarterly themed public programming series.